Carmen Iben, exclusive to Global Animal

 Though he is not yet a certified pilot, Russian newspaper RIA-Novosti reports Putin has been flying an ultralight aircraft from the Kushevat ornithological sanctuary where the cranes were raised, to new grounds in Uzbekistan.
 The birds will have a lot of work to do.
 They need to complete about 750 miles worth of training with the ultralight before attempting the 2,000-mile trip to their new man-made home.

-During the flights last Wednesday, only two of the five birds that followed Putin’s aircraft on its second attempt were able to keep up with him, suggesting that the project may need improving.
+During the flights, only two of the five birds that followed Putin’s aircraft on its second attempt were able to keep up with him, suggesting that the project may need improving.

 The flights turned out to be harmful to the rare birds, as one crane was caught in the plane’s propeller and brutally mangled.
 With less than 20 of these Siberian cranes left in the wild, the world cannot afford to lose even one.

-Last year, Putin was photographed alongside a rare snow leopard in Siberia, another media opportunity to improve his tough guy image and self-proclaimed love of animals.
+In 2011, Putin was photographed alongside a rare snow leopard in Siberia—another media opportunity to improve his tough guy image and self-proclaimed love of animals.
 But a closer look by the World Wildlife Fund revealed that the leopard was seized from a nature reserve 160 km away and held in captivity for a week.
 The leopard was eventually flown back to his place of capture, but not without suffering facial injuries by the scientists who kept him imprisoned for the president.